Men in Black 3: Cast

-Justin Bieber, Lady Gaga, Yao Ming, and Tim Burton make uncredited cameo appearances as aliens on the TV monitors.
+Justin Bieber, Lady Gaga, Yao Ming, and Tim Burton make uncredited cameo appearances as aliens on the television monitors.
 Will Arnett plays Agent J's new partner Agent AA in an uncredited role.
 Make-up artist Rick Baker has a cameo as the Brain Alien.
 Chloe Sonnenfeld, the daughter of director Barry Sonnenfeld, plays the flower child who encounters Boris at the carnival.
+Jared Johnston, Ken Arnold, and Jonathan Drew portray Neil Armstrong, Buzz Aldrin, and Michael Collins, respectively.